- When should I apply to PCC?

 How will I know what to do when I get to PCC?

 Your enrollment advisor is available to answer any questions you might have.
-You can also look in the Pensacola Christian College Pathway to College Success: Student Resource Guide.
+You can also look in the Pensacola Christian College Pathway: Student Resource Guide.
 The Pathway is a great resource to help you adjust to life at PCC and will tell you about checking in, registering for classes, choosing a collegian, and getting settled on campus.
 Read the Pathway to learn more about life at PCC.

 When you arrive, you will find plenty of people who are here to help you find your way around campus and get started as a PCC student.